OXID-eSales/paypal-checkout-documentation/configuration.rst

       After deleting the database, you will still be able to view and administer the old orders in your PayPal merchant account.

 #.
-Enable :productname:`PayPal Checkout` for live operation as described under :ref:`configuration:Activating PayPal Checkout`.
+Enable :productname:`PayPal Checkout` for live operation as described under :ref:`configuration:Unlocking PayPal Checkout`.
 #.
 Select :menuselection:`Shop Settings --> Payment Methods`.
 #.
 Identify the payment methods corresponding to :productname:`PayPal` or :productname:`PayPal Plus`: